 - With sports and high-impact activity, focusing on landing "lightly" and with better hip and knee positioning.

-- Regular exercise to maintain a good range of motion, flexibility, and strength in the hip joint and surrounding muscles, most importantly focusing on hip and core strength and stability.
+- Regular exercise to maintain a good range of motion, and flexibility and improve strength in the hip and surrounding thigh muscles — most importantly, focusing on hip and core strength and stability.

 - Avoid sudden increases in mileage or intensity when participating in high-impact activities.